keithwhor/nodal/README.md

 Nodal servers are not meant to be monoliths.
 They're meant to be modular and distinct.
-Ideally, you should only use a subset of Nodal's features per project, and have multiple Nodal projects that are loosely-coupled and interface with one another (brandind webserver, API server, application server).
+Ideally, you should only use a subset of Nodal's features per project, and have multiple Nodal projects that are loosely-coupled and interface with one another (branding webserver, API server, application server).
 You can [read more about specific types of servers](#server-types) and where you'd use them, if you're interested.